jeertmans/strong/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pysign's documentation!
+Welcome to Pysign's documentation!
 ==================================

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 1
    :caption: Contents:

    core/modules